 BIGEYE SIXGILL SHARK

-Size: maximum size is 180 cm.
+Size: Max size is about 180 cm.